 If you are fortunate enough to have trees on your property, you have some of nature’s great gifts surrounding you.
-As you care for your home, so do your trees need care and attention, and tree pruning should be a part of your tree maintenance.
+As you care for your home, your trees need care and attention as well, and tree pruning should be a part of your tree maintenance.
 There are several variations of pruning a tree:

 - shortening a tree